I need to catch up on some fishing pictures.

 Monday we will leave heading south until Thanksgiving.
 The first major stop will be Lake Tahoe for a weekend with Richard and Vicki and then we’ll move on toward Roswell and Carlsbad Caverns.

-Here is a road map view of the lake’s location.
+This is an aerial view of the lake’s location.

 My boat is the yellow one sitting in the lake.